Welcome to Sociology

 Exam Board – AQA

-1st Year: Education; Methods in Context: Theory and Methods, Family and Households
+1st Year: Education; Methods in Context; Family and Households

 Studying sociology will challenge your views on topics debated in society.
 You develop the ability to craft logical arguments, question the assumptions behind ideas and enhance your critical thinking skills.